karpovichpv/Lookup/README.md

 <img src="https://github.com/karpovichpv/Lookup/blob/master/Docs/Screenshots/Lookup_GIF_usage.gif" alt="Lookup.
 Main window" width="700"/>

-1. When your Tekla Structures is running find on "Extensions and macroses" panel **Lookup** application and click twice on it
+1. When your Tekla Structures is running find on "Applications & components" panel **Lookup** application and click twice on it
 2. If you selected some elements in a model (or drawing) information about them will appear in the Lookup tabs.
 Otherwise Lookup will try to get info from the current model (or drawing)
 3. Buttons
     - button **Snoop** allows to get API information for the current selected object.
 The same action also possible to do with double click on the object you are intersting in.